-Purdue University Calumet Guidelines for Handling Student Disruption in the Classroom
+Purdue University Calumet Guidelines for Handling Student Disruption in Learning Environments

 Purdue University Calumet supports the principles of freedom of expression for both faculty and students.
 The University respects the rights of faculty to teach and students to learn.
 Maintenance of these rights requires classroom conditions that do not impede the learning process.
 Disruptive classroom behavior will not be tolerated.
 An individual engaging in such behavior may be subject to disciplinary action.

 Purdue University Calumet places a priority on student learning.
 We value the inherent worth and dignity of every person, thereby fostering a community of mutual respect.
 We believe that in order to achieve these ideals, all Purdue University Calumet students are expected, while in the role as student or representative of the university, to exhibit and practice civil behaviors, defined as behaviors that:

 - Respect faculty, staff, fellow students, guests, and all university property, policies, rules and regulations

 - Take responsibility for one’s choices and actions

 - Accept consequences of one’s inappropriate choices and actions

 - Communicate in a professional and courteous manner in all forms, and at all times, whether verbal, non-verbal or written

 - Classroom shall include any gathering of faculty member(s) and students for the purposes of teaching and learning authorized by Purdue University Calumet or any of its units.